Meri Awas Suno: Development

 This is the first time Jayasurya and Manju Warrier share the screen space.

 Filming

-Principal photography was started at Trivandrum.
+Principal photography was started at Thiruvananthapuram.

 Trivandrum, Mumbai and Kashmir were the film's shooting locations.
 The first look poster of the movie was released on 13 February 2021, coinciding World Radio Day.

 Release

 Theatrical

-The film is released on theatres on 13 May 2022.
+The film was released in theatres on 13 May 2022.

 Home media

 The digital rights of the film is acquired by Disney+ Hotstar and started streaming from 24 June 2022.
 The satellite rights of the film is acquired by Asianet.

 Reception

 The film received positive reviews from critics and audiences.
 Times of India gave 3/5 and wrote, " A survival family drama".
 The News Minute gave 2.5/5 and wrote, "This Manju-Jayasurya film is interesting, but too dramatised".
 RJ.
 Princy Alexander of Onmanorama wrote "Though the movie will uplift your mood with its encouraging tone and beautiful blend of emotion, 'Meri Awaa Suno' should have taken some more time to leave a deeper effect on the audience".